LOVE as RESISTANCE

 These days we are moving through what may be the most challenging and chaotic of our lives.
 The United States has been sheltered and insulated for decades.
 And now there's a collective waking up, or shutting down as we begin to realize we are not immune.
 Yet we CAN build up our tolerance and resistance, enabling us to move with and through our fears.

 Our body's systems are designed to be in harmony, to cooperate and collaborate with their own internal systems and the others we are entwined with.
 Look at trees in the forest or a network of computers as examples.
 As humans, we have our own systems in place allowing our body to function as a whole - cardiovascular, lymphatic, immune, respiratory, digestive.
-If any one of these falters, we are screwed.
+If any one of these falter we are, at least temporarily, screwed.
 When functioning well, the nervous system is our wise organizer and highly sensitive guide.
 So, our overall function literally requires an OPEN HEART & STRONG BACKBONE.

 The only way to change a pattern is to disrupt and interrupt it.
 Let's be VERY CAREFUL and conscious of the interruptions.

-Join me Tuesday at 10am est for Gentle Kundalini Yoga to open and strengthen our hearts and spines.
+Join me Tuesdays at 10am EST for Gentle Kundalini Yoga to open and strengthen our hearts and spines.

 SO...it's time to take advantage of all we can.
 Take advantage of any privilege we have.
 That's important utilization of our response-ability.
 It is not useful to continue in the cycle of seeking or creating more violence to support a toxic and broken or breaking down system.
 Disrupt it and give it a rest.
-If and when violence, chaos or harm gets close - this is when our reserves of oxytocin come in handy.
+If and when chaos gets close, our reserves of oxytocin come in handy.
 Then we rest and reset and replenish.

-Be it an able body, able mind, loving heart, strong voice...let's become resistant, together.
+Be it an able body, able mind, loving heart, strong voice...let's become more resistant, together.

 OXYTOCIN is our antidote.
 It's considered the love and connection hormone and it shuts down cortisol!
 So, how do we get it?
 How do we get our daily dose leading to more immunity?
 We generate and share love.
 That's it.
 We can do this through touch, sound, movement, energy - you pick the flavor of the day.
 Just take your medicine!
 I much prefer to make medicine together and if other humans aren't available, we can source this good stuff on our own.